 Taylor DN-K Dreadnought Koa

-Taylor DN-K Dreadnought Koa backside
+3. The Taylor DN-K Koa Dreadnought

 Bob Taylor and his terrific Taylor guitars out of California are not going to be outdone by anyone.
 They'll always have their unique designs, and unique internal bracing patterns allowing for their own distinctive and uniquely Taylor tonality.